-A major test of the euro coincided with its 10th anniversary at about the same time the 2008 world financial crisis occurred.
-It has been a mixed blessing in getting through this difficult period.
+The euro has been a mixed blessing for eurozone countries trying to get through this difficult period.
 For example, guarantees that the Irish government made concerning bank deposits and debt have been better received, because Ireland is part of the euro system.
 On the other hand, if Ireland had a floating currency, its depreciation might enhance Irish exports, which would help Ireland to get out of its recession.
+The euro exchange rate has probably benefited German exports, since a German currency would probably trade at a premium over the euro, but it has hurt exports from countries whose single-nation currencies would likely be weaker.